-Aperture controls the depth of field and is arguably the most important element of the (exposure triangle ISO, shutter speed, and aperture).
-The size of the aperture will impact the settings needed for ISO and shutter speed to get proper exposure.
+Aperture controls the depth of field and is arguably the most important element of the exposure triangle (ISO, shutter speed, and aperture).
+Aperture is one of the three elements that contribute to exposure and will influence the settings needed for ISO and shutter speed.

 Aperture is the size of the opening in the lens controlling the amount of light reaching the sensor.
-A large aperture is a wider opening and allows more light to reach the sensor.
-A small aperture is a more narrow opening which allows less light to reach the sensor.
+A large aperture has a wider opening and allows more light to reach the sensor, while a small aperture is more narrow and allows less light to reach the sensor.

 Think of aperture as the pupil of your eye.
 Do you ever turn the light on first thing in the morning and it’s painfully bright for a second?
 In that split second it takes to adjust, your pupils are changing from a large diameter to a small diameter to let in less light.
 The opposite is true when you turn off the lights at night and it takes a second before you can see where you are going.
-When you turned off the lights, your pupils took a second to widen and allow more light so you can see.
+When you turned off the lights, it takes a second before you can see while your pupil widens to let in more light.